Expert writing, ChatGPT-like tools and originality

 For the latter we could think about a chess computer or various reinforcement learning (RL) control algorithms.
 For the former we think of classifying images according to cancer or digits or the like.
 We can make this more precise: Reinforcement learning is of the second type, because the optimization goal is literally to maximize the long-term reward, which quantifies the rationale.
 Image classification is of the first type, when we apply supervised learning with training data labeled by humans, because then we literally make it resemble the human judgment.

 Now what are LLMs?
 Well, prima vista it is a transformer architecture trained on human-created data, and hence of the first type.
-There is also RL-based fine tuning and LLM-based AI systems may add additional components that complement the LLM-engine (which might be of the second type), but in essence, it is of the first type.
+There is also RL-based fine tuning and LLM-based AI systems may add additional components – possibly of second type –– that complement the LLM-engine, but in essence, it is of the first type.
+At least today.

 That is, we should not expect truly, globally innovative ideas coming out from ChatGPT.
-This would require a paradigm shift to RL at its foundation.
+This would require a paradigm shift to RL or any other type-two AI at its foundation.
 This does not mean that each individual would not learn something interesting through interaction with ChatGPT.
+There is no such thing as a polymath.

 The other thing is what Ilya Sutskever said in his talk for the test-of-time award at NeurIPS 2024 in Vancouver for seq-to-seq learning: Pre-training – the P and T in ChatGPT – as we know it will come to an end, because compute is growing but data is not.
 We only have one internet, which is now more or less entirely used for training, making data sort of the “fossil fuel of AI”.
 In other words, we cannot just train ever larger LLMs because we lack the data.